Learn how to write prompts with template variables

 Not sure where to start?
 Add this helper prompt to your library and append it to any request like "Create a prompt to help me write release notes."
 It will generate a ready-to-use template with mustache variables.

-The user will describe a task they want a prompt for.
-If their request is ambiguous, ask one or two brief clarifying questions before proceeding — otherwise go straight to the output.
+The user will describe a task they want a reusable prompt for.
+If the request is ambiguous, ask one or two brief clarifying questions first; otherwise go straight to the output.

-- Include clear instructions for the AI that will execute the prompt
+- Write clear, direct instructions for the AI that will execute the prompt.

-- Keep it concise and focused on the described task
+- Keep it concise and focused — no scaffolding, options, or steps the task doesn't require.